peteamiri/Tutorials/quran/README.md

 Describe verses in surah 4
-what are the core teaching in surah 4 provide translation and describe verses 47-57 in surah 4
+what are the core teaching in surah 4 provide translation and describe verses 47-57 in surah 4 number and bulletize translate and describe in details verses 1-10 in surah 5